Livia020799/hikikomori/README.md

 # hikikomori
-In this repository you can find ,y BSc thesis in italian, and the correspondent abstract in english.
+In this repository you can find my BSc thesis written in italian, and the correspondent abstract in english.